Biden said the G-7 would counter Chinese influence. This year, he'll try again

 "Countries are in dire straits.
 They need resources.
 There are opportunities the Chinese are offering and the U.S. can't match those," said Michael Shifter, former president of the InterAmerican Dialogue, who is in regular touch with leaders in Latin America.

-"After a while, people just become very skeptical and say, 'This is not happening,'" Shifter said, explaining that leaders recognize that the war in Ukraine has occupied U.S. attention and funding.
-"The expectations, I think, have really declined, and I'm not sure everybody's anybody's really expecting very much at this point, unfortunately," he said.
+"After a while, people just become very skeptical and say, 'This is not happening,' " Shifter said, explaining that leaders recognize that the war in Ukraine has occupied U.S. attention and funding.
+"The expectations, I think, have really declined, and I'm not sure anybody's really expecting very much at this point, unfortunately."

 While the intentions of the program have been applauded, there are a lot of questions from low- and middle-income countries about whether there's real money behind it, said Ian Bremmer, president of Eurasia Group, an international consulting firm.